EngineerBetter/engineerbetter-hugo/content/blog/kthw.md

     inet 10.200.2.41/24 brd 10.200.2.255 scope global eth0
 ```

+Next we needed to get the MAC address of the NGiNX pod that we were trying to hit.

 The NGiNX image is pragmatically minimal, meaning that the `ip` command isn't available there.
-Thankfully we can use `nsenter` to run a command from out root worker session, and execute it in the context of another process' namespace.
+Thankfully we can use `nsenter` to run a command from our root worker session, and execute it in the context of another process' namespace.
 First we need to get the NGiNX PID, and then we can run a command in its network namespace:

 ```terminal
 root@worker-2:~# ps aux | grep "[n]ginx: master"